fatihhbozkurtt/HexaSort/README.md

 ## 🎮 How to Play

-    1. Objective
-Sort all hexagons into stacks of the same color.
+1. Objective: Sort all hexagons into stacks of the same color.
-	2. Tap to Move
-Tap a stack to pick a hexagon, then tap another to place it.
+2. Tap to Move: Tap a stack to pick a hexagon, then tap another to place it.
-	3. Valid Moves
-Only move to an empty stack or onto the same color.
+3. Valid Moves: Only move to an empty stack or onto the same color.

 ---